oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 ## 1. Overview

-In this OER module you will learn how to use Kafka and Jupyter notebooks to process and analyse streams of sensor data (particulate matter, PM2.5).
-After this course you will now how to
+In this open educational resource (OER) you will learn how to use Kafka and Jupyter notebooks to process and analyse streams of sensor data (particulate matter, PM2.5).
+After you have completed this tutorial, you will know how to

 * use Docker to install and run Apache Kafka and Jupyter Notebooks on your local computer
 * use Python to access and download PM2.5 sensor data from the Open Sensemap project